namespacebrian/workwithme.guide-myguide/index.md

 # categories: [profile]
 ---

-_Two important points about your Work With Me document:_

-1. It's your document—this is just a starting point to help you in beginning to write it.
-Feel free to add and remove sections.
-Feel free to start with an empty page and fill it out however you'd like.
-1. It's meant to be a change with you—update it as frequently (or infrequently) as you'd like.

-_You might want to [estimate the reading time](http://niram.org/read/) of your document and keep it to 5 minutes or less._

 ## Values

 I value honesty, humor, learning, knowledge, and wisdom.
 I find satisfaction in solving problems, especially when other people feel they have benefitted from it.

 ## Personality

-How do you act in the world?
-This can be a combination of descriptive and aspirational traits.

 - Candid
 - Curious